talexcrowell/sniffyboy/README.md

 ```

 ## Overview
-A simple packet sniffer that logs outgoing network traffic for a designated amount of time.
+A simple packet sniffer that logs network traffic for a designated amount of time.

 ## Features
 - Intercepts, dissects, and translates packets within a network